THE SYLLABUS

 2. The relationship between food and sex

-3. The notion of “manners” – i.e. social etiquette – and dining in public, the performance, vs. the clandestine, happens behind closed doors –
+3. The notion of “manners” – i.e. social etiquette – and dining in public: the performance vs. the clandestine and happens behind closed doors

 - What we choose to show in full display and in secret; how does the film break these barriers through nudity,

-- What if the roles were reversed – both man and woman, and food and sex
+- Discussion of role reversal – man and woman, food and sex

 Moonstruck – Jewison, Norman (director)